 The Inequality Continues

-As an alumnus of Illinois State University, I enjoy supporting all the Redbird sports programs.
+As an graduate of Illinois State University, I enjoy supporting all the Redbird sports programs.
 It has been fun to see the football team go deep into the D1-AA playoffs the past few years.
 This notoriety has helped the coaching staff recruit more talented student-athletes, some of whom have made their way to the National Football League.

 The Illinois State Softball team had a great 2021 campaign.
 Unfortunately, while each of the Power 5 conferences received multiple bids again for the 2021 tournament, the Missouri Valley Conference will only be represented by the tournament champion, Southern Illinois University.
-Illinois State won the regular season championship, but they will be watching the tournament at home.
+Illinois State won the regular season championship, but they watched the tournament at home.
 It is indisputably clear the NCAA Selection Committee is biased toward Power 5 conferences, so the inequality continues for mid-major conferences.

 Equality For All!